 Skilled representation for military men and women facing a divorce

-Military families face unique challenges that civilians do not.
+Military families work hard on their careers and their relationships.
+Sometimes, the challenge is just too much.
 The experienced divorce attorneys of LaFevor & Slaughter in Knoxville can ensure that you will not face those challenges alone.
-To learn more about our legal services for members of the armed forces, or to schedule a consultation time, please call us at 865.272.4454 or fill out our contact form.
+To schedule a consultation with one of our Tennessee attorneys, call us at (865) 637-6258 or fill out our contact form today.